Programme Structure

 Courses

-The NUS MSc in Management programmes allow students the flexibility to select from a wide range of courses offered by our seven esteemed departments.
+Select from a wide range of courses offered by our seven esteemed departments.

-This course will provide a strong conceptual foundation in corporate finance.
 Main topics include risk and return of individual securities and portfolios, cost of capital, capital budgeting, valuations of bonds, stocks and firms, efficient market hypothesis, behavioural finance, and FinTech.
 Finance theory will be used to solve practical problems faced by financial managers.

-This course blends traditional financial analysis with ESG factors.
-It covers the fundamentals of financial statement analysis, including business and accounting analysis, and analyzing investing and operating activities.
+It covers the fundamentals of financial statement analysis, including business and accounting analysis, and analysing investing and operating activities.
 Students will explore financial and prospective analysis, including valuation using the residual income model, and understand the quality of earnings and earnings management.
-The course also delves into ESG risks, information disclosure according to the ISSB Standards, and the essentials of carbon accounting using the GHG Protocol.
-By the end of the course, students will proficiently combine financial analysis with ESG factors, equipping them to make informed and sustainable investment decisions.

 The objective of this course is to give participants a comprehensive introduction to key aspects of FinTech paradigm and practice.
 Starting from theory and concepts, students will be taught the ongoing developments in the field and how they can integrate paradigms into practice and how practice drives paradigms.